lfbeisermcgrath/epgonline/README.md

 ### Paper Submission

-Our application form for papers is open for Q1 2021 (https://forms.gle/LstSAzg4ZV7xFvLH8).
-The deadline for papers to be presented in Q1 2021 is 3rd December.
+Our application form for papers is open for Q2 2021 (https://forms.gle/LstSAzg4ZV7xFvLH8).
+The deadline and full call for papers will be announced in the coming weeks.
 However, applications will continue to be accepted on a rolling basis for future sessions.

-## Q4 2020 Schedule
+## Q1 2021 Schedule

-### Thursday, 1st October

-*"Leave It As It Is:" Network Effects on Protected Lands*
-- Darren Hawkins (Brigham Young University)

-*Acres for the Affluent: How Governments and Nonprofits Conserve Land*
-- Samantha Zuhlke (Texas A&M)

-### Thursday, 15th October

-*The Paradox of Climate Concern: Declining Mitigation Support after Natural Disasters*
-- Talbot Andrews (Princeton University)

-*Temperature shocks and climate policy*
-- Sam Rowan (Concordia University)

-### Thursday, 29th October

-*Diffusing Climate Frames in International Organizations*
-- Karina Shyrokykh (Stockholm University)

-*Understanding Network Building Strategy in Environmental Governance*
-- Kristin Olofsson (Oklahoma State University)

-### Thursday, 12th November

-*Conservation and positive spillovers on corruption: Establishment of protected areas across Africa reduced local bribery*
-- Aksel Sundström (University of Gothenburg)

-*Bureaucratic Capacity Building and Climate Cooperation*
-- Yves Steinebach (LMU)

-### Thursday, 19th November

-*Growing Apart: China and India at the Kigali Amendment to the Montreal Protocol*
-- Shiming Yang (University of Southern California)

-*Cheaters, market leaders, standard setters or rule-breakers?
-The who’s who of the global waste regime: Chinese and European perspectives on the Waste Ban*
-- Anran Luo (University of Freiburg)

-### Thursday, 10th December

-*Reporting on Climate-Change Action: Paris Agreement, Fridays for Future and the Framing in Public News Worldwide*
-- Lisa Lechner (University of Innsbruck)

-*Developing a continuous climate concern scale for use in experimental research*
-- Parrish Bergquist (Georgetown University)
+### 14th January

+Trade Effects of Environmental Agreements: Uncovering De Facto Environmental Clubs Clara Brandi (German Development Institute), Jean-Frédéric Morin (Laval University), Jakob Schwab (German Development Institute)

+Institutional Roots of International Alliances: Party Groupings and Position Similarity at Global Climate Negotiations Federica Genovese (Essex), Richard J. McAlexander (UPenn), Johannes Urpelainen (Johns Hopkins SAIS)

+### 28th January

+Who is delaying state climate action?
+Interest groups and coalitions in legislative struggles Trevor Culhane, Galen Hall, and J. Timmons Roberts (Brown)

+The Effectiveness of Network Administrative Organization in Governing Inter-jurisdictional Nature Resource Yixin Liu (FSU) and Chao Tan (Guandong Research Institute of Water Resources and Hydropower)

+### 11th February

+Environmental commitments in different types of democracies: The role of liberal, deliberative and social-liberal politics Sverker Jagers (Gothenburg) and Marina Povitkina (Oslo)

+How Much Do People Value Future Generations?
+Climate Change, Trust, and Public Support for Future-Oriented Policies Malcolm Fairbrother (Umeå University), Gustaf Arrhenius (Stockholm), Krister Bykvist (Stockholm), and Tim Campbell (Institute for Future Studies)

+### 25th February

+The Institutional Sources of Economic Transformation: Energy Policy from the Oil Crises to Climate Change Jared Finnegan (UC Berkeley), Phillip Lipscy (University of Toronto), Jonas Meckling (UC Berkeley), and Florence Metz (University of Twente)

+Beyond Lights: The Changing Impact of Rural Electrification in Indian Agriculture Sudatta Ray (Stanford)

+### 11th March

+The Power of Leadership: Implementation Strategies and Low-Carbon Policy Experimentation in Chinese Cities Weila Gong (TU Munich)

+The role of international organizations in equitable planned relocation Gabriela Nagle Alverio (Duke), Suki H. Hoagland (Stanford), Erin Coughlan de Perez (Red Cross Crescent Climate Centre), and Katharine J. Mach (Miami)

+### 25th March

+Palm oil and the politics of deforestation in Indonesia Elías Cisneros (Göttingen), Krisztina Kis-Katos (Göttingen), and Nunung Nuryartono (Bogor)

+Ecology of Ecological NGOs: Agenda Setting in the Global Governance of Wildlife Takumi Shibaike (European University Institute)